hinaria/graphical-ninja/README.md

 	// GraphicalNinja that binds to the current process. auto ninja = new GraphicalNinja();

 	// Locates the first graphics device found.
-GraphicalNinja::HookOne() returns a
+GraphicalNinja::FindOne() returns a
 	// GraphicalAbstractions::GraphicsDevice or nullptr if a graphics device couldn't be
 	// found.
 	auto graphics = ninja->FindOne();